hoangtamnguyen/ionic-ng-cordova-ToDo/README.md

 Uses the following concepts:

-*side-menu : navigation
+* side-menu : navigation

-*template file : data stored in template-cache, allows code to be removed from Index.html
+* template file : stores data in template-cache, allows code to be removed from Index.html

-*html5 localstorage : persistent storage
+* HTML5 localstorage

-*checkbox input type : I did not use ion-checkbox as it did not work well for me along with ion-list
+* checkbox input type : I did not use ion-checkbox as it did not work well for me along with ion-list

-*ng-change : to track changes to state of checkbox
+* ng-change : to track changes to state of checkbox

-*option-buttons : used to show delete buttons for both projects and tasks
+* option-buttons : used to show delete buttons for both projects and tasks

+* AngularJS form Validation (bypassing HTML5 validation)

 ## iOS Simulator Screen Shots